 One thing to take into consideration when shopping for life insurance in your 40s is your retirement savings.
 If you’ve been saving diligently since your early 20s, you may (hopefully?) have a sizable amount socked away for your golden years.
 Since that money will go to your family when you die, you may be able to get away with a smaller policy than you had in your 20s and 30s.

-However, if you’re closer to the average American, who has about $63,000 in retirement savings in their 40s, you’ll likely want to keep a more robust life insurance policy in place.
+However, if you’re closer to the average American, who has about $120,800 in 401(k) savings between age 40 and 49, you’ll likely want to keep a more robust life insurance policy in place.
 This is especially true if your children are still young and you have years of expenses, plus college, ahead of you.

 There’s no perfect time to buy life insurance, only the best option for each individual situation.
 These recommendations for each decade won’t work for everyone because all of our situations are unique.